 Indonesian Chicken Salad

 This is the salad for people who might not think a main-course salad is really a thing.
-(And if you’ve ever ordered Chinese Chicken Salad on a menu, this is for you.)
+(And if you've ever ordered Chinese Chicken Salad on a menu, it's the recipe is for you.)

 Prep Time: 20 minutes